-Enjoying a gelato or an apertivo, climbing the Spanish Steps, and wandering around the Colosseum, are some of the tourist experiences a holiday in Italy is made of, and good enough reasons to go to Rome.
-For if ever there was a city or place that is perfect for a temporary escape from reality, it is Rome.
+Eating a gelato, enjoying an apertivo, climbing the Spanish Steps, and visiting the Colosseum maybe be cliche experiences but they are also part of the experience.
+Why not enjoy Rome?
+If ever there was a city that is perfect for a temporary escape from reality, it is Rome.

-I read an editorial recently about the way movies, such as Roman Holiday, trivialize Rome, and do not depict what’s real or even interesting about the city.
-In fact, my interpretation of the article is that the author thinks that all of those tourist things are quite boring, and only someone in a coma would find them interesting.
+I read an editorial recently that basically said movies such as Roman Holiday trivialize Rome and do not depict what’s real or even interesting about the city.
+My interpretation of the article is that the author thinks that all of those tourist things are quite boring, and only someone in a coma would find them interesting.
+Wrong!

-I’ve often wondered if I lived in Rome, (I think of living in Rome about a hundred times per day), would it lose its charm?
-Have I been hypnotized by a Hollywood vision of Rome?
-Do I return there, time after time, only to see with a tourist’s eyes?
-Would I move to Rome and discover, I’d made a huge mistake?
+I’ve often wondered if I lived in Rome (I think of living in Rome about a hundred times per day), would it lose its charm?
+Am I hypnotized by a Hollywood version of Rome?
+Do I return there, time after time, never removing my rose-colored glasses.
+Would I move to Rome and feel I’d made a huge mistake?

 There is something about Rome.
-I don’t know if it’s in the air…something invisible that seeps into your mind and takes hold very subtly, until one day you realize that you love this place and you don’t know how it happened.
+I don’t know if it’s in the air…something invisible that gets inside of you and takes hold very subtly, until one day you realize that you’re in love and you don’t quite remember exactly when that happened.

-Certainly the raw beauty of the city is enough to make even the most worldly traveler take notice.
+Certainly, the raw beauty of the city is enough to make even the most worldly traveler take notice.
 I’m a sucker for beauty.
-If it’s different and visually arresting, I’m a goner.
-Probably Rome had me from minute one, just on looks alone.
+Rome had me from minute one on looks alone.

-But it’s more than that.
-Romans are so lively and passionate.
+And then, there are Romans – so lively and passionate.
 They can seem intimidating at first, but I have found Romans to be some of the friendliest and most helpful people anywhere.
-It’s hard to imagine that they are the descendants of people who screamed for blood, as Gladiators and animals met for battle to the death, in the Colosseum.
+It’s hard to imagine that they are the descendants of people who screamed for blood,as Gladiators and animals met for a battle to the death in the Colosseum.

 No, I don’t think moving to Rome would be a mistake at all.
 Instead, I think I would find new things to love about Rome.
 I’d enjoy watching the tourists eating gelatos on their rented Vespas.
 And I’ll remember when I was once one of them.